 South Dakota had one on the EE in Valley Springs on 487th Ave, though it was removed by August 2017 when I went to check on it myself.

-Iowa had a few left along the former M&StL near Steamboat Rock as recently as 2014 (S 1st / State 56 Street in Steamboat Rock ;State 56 north of Steamboat Rock); any updates on their current status would be appreciated.
+Iowa had a few left along the former M&StL near Steamboat Rock as recently as 2014 (S 1st / State 56 Street in Steamboat Rock ;State 56 north of Steamboat Rock); aerial imagery confirms they've since been removed.

-Wisconsin had had one on an exempt stretch in Sheboygan at Union and Business as recently as 2013.
+Wisconsin had one on an exempt stretch in Sheboygan at Union and Business, confirmed in place in June, 2017.

-On April 13, 2018, I stumbled across this thread on rxsignals.com, which includes the following additional signals:
+In April of 2018, I stumbled across this thread on rxsignals.com, which includes the following additional signals: